F5Networks/f5-appsvcs-extension/docs/declarations/profiles.rst

 See |socksref| in the Schema Reference for options and BIG-IP AS3 usage.

+**New in 3.46** |br|
+BIG-IP AS3 3.46 and later adds support for using a string to specify a route domain in the SOCKS profile.
+The example declaration has been updated with an additional SOCKS profile using a string for the route domain.

-This declaration creates the following objects on the BIG-IP:
+This declaration creates the following objects on the BIG-IP. **IMPORTANT**: If you are using this example on a version prior to 3.46, it will fail.
+Remove the additional SOCKS profile, highlighted in yellow, and the preceeding comma:

 - Partition (tenant) named **Tenant**.
 - An Application named **Application**.
 - A virtual server named **TCP** that references a SOCKS profile.
 - A SOCKS profile named **socksProfile** with a number of properties configured.
+- A SOCKS profile named **socksProfileString** that uses a string for the route domain property (3.46+ only)

 .. literalinclude:: ../../examples/declarations/example-using-socks-profile.json